thiago-rocha/Image-Comparator/README.md

 ---
 ==========

-Comparing image pixel values with a threshold using phantomjs.
+Compare image pixel values with a threshold using phantomjs.

 Getting Started
 ---